sitepoint-editors/author-documentation/docs/spelling grammar language.md

 - there, their, they're
 - to, too, two

+Company names - When writing about startups, companies and products, check to make sure you have capitalized according to their preferences.
+For example: SitePoint, WordPress, jQuery, iPhone, GitHub.

+Sentences that start with a lowercased company or product, like 'iPhone' or 'jQuery' should retain the style.
+For example, "iPhones are a very popular product."

-Understand that a hyphen is not the same as a long dash
+Understand that a hyphen is not the same as a long dash.

 To quote from [Louis Lazaris' excellent piece on writing](http://www.impressivewebs.com/how-to-write-great-web-development-articles-tutorials/):